19 pet peeves with press releases

 2. As a follow-on, I pick and choose which emails to open.
 Those which do not have the vendor's name at the beginning get passed over.
 So do those which look like direct marketing.

 3. Time is limited - both to check email, and to feature any of the emailed releases on the blogs.
 As a result, calls to check "if this release is relevant" or "if you have any questions" don't really work any more.
 The releases are generally relevant.
 I don't have questions.
-But the answer to the elephant in the room is probably no, I can't feature your release because I don't have the time to do so.
+But the answer to the elephant in the room is probably no, I can't feature your release because I don't have the bandwidth to do so.

 4. Cover notes that basically repeat what's in the press release.
 I can easily skip to the actual release, after all.
 If you must have a summary, either make it really short.